-- Collects initial observations within 10 days of stand-down. - Prepare an after-action report.
-The after-action report identifies key problems, indicates how they are to be/were solved, and makes recommendations for improving ESF response operations.
+- Collects initial observations within 10 days of stand-down. - Assist The after-action report identifies key problems, indicates how they will be/were solved, and makes recommendations for improving ESF response operations.
 All ESF #4 organizations assist in preparation of the after-action report.